dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 layout: post
 categories: three.js
 id: 169
-updated: 2019-12-17 09:57:37
+updated: 2019-12-17 10:49:00
-version: 1.8
+version: 1.9
 ---

 One of the most important things to understand when making a [three.js](https://threejs.org/) project, is at least the basics of working with a [perspective camera](https://threejs.org/docs/index.html#api/cameras/PerspectiveCamera).
-There are other types of cameras to work with in three.js, but a perspective camera is the most common one that mimics the way the human eye sees the world, so it is the typical choice for most projects.
+There are other [types of cameras](/2018/04/06/threejs-camera/) to work with in three.js, but a perspective camera is the most common one that mimics the way the human eye sees the world, so it is the typical choice for most projects.

 <!-- more -->